safe-global/safe-docs/docs/CPKtutorial4.md

 }
 ```

-Notice that in <span style="color:#DB3A3D">`daiLocked`</span> we use the address of a proxy, because in the result proxy will hold the locked funds.
-Proxy contract will be deployed when you first initiate the transaction with it, but the address is available by accessing <span style="color:#DB3A3D">`address`</span> property of the CPK instance even when it's not deployed yet.
+Notice that in <span style="color:#DB3A3D">`daiLocked`</span> we use the address of a proxy because in the result proxy will hold the locked funds.
+The proxy contract will be deployed when you first initiate the transaction with it, but the address is available by accessing the <span style="color:#DB3A3D">`address`</span> property of the CPK instance even when it's not deployed yet.